 Moving to Goa by Katharina Kakar

-This book was on my reading list since the day I moved to Goa this January.
+This book by Katharina Kakar was on my reading list since the day I moved to Goa this January.
 Reading it after living here for 7 months was probably the best time to read it.
-I could relate to all that Katharina had to say about Goan–Migrant relationship having experienced it first hand.
-I had visited some of the places she mentioned in her book and got a list of places to be visited in the non-touristy part of Goa.
+I could relate to all that Katharina Kakar had to say about Goan–Migrant relationship having experienced it first hand.
+I had visited some of the places she mentioned in her book and also got a list of places I should visit in the non-touristy part of Goa.
 Perfect timing as always.

-So, Katharina and her husband Sudhir Kakar who is also a famous author moved to Goa about a decade ago settling down in a small village in South Goa.
-She begins the books by narrating the circumstances of their moving and how Goa chose them rather than they choosing Goa to live (I so connected with this phrase, for cities including Goa have been choosing me for sometime now).
+So, Katharina and her husband Sudhir Kakar who is also a famous author moved to Goa about a decade ago.
+Settling down in a small village in South Goa.
+She begins the books by narrating the circumstances of their moving.
+How Goa chose them rather than them choosing Goa to live (I so connected with this phrase, for cities including Goa have been choosing me for some time now).
 She then goes on to talk about the known and not so known aspects of Goa.

-It is a very good personalized guide for anyone moving to Goa – it can prepare for what to expect what not.
-It can prepare for the lazy pace of this state and for the attitude that you may get while giving you various flavors that you must explore and if you are keen enough a long list of people you must connect with to be plugged into the social circles of Goa.
-It is a participant observer’s chronicles as they say in anthropology and lately I have been finding them the most engaging – they give you an outsider’s inside view of a community or a place.
+It is a very good personalized guide for anyone moving to Goa – it can prepare for what to expect and what not.
+It can prepare for the lazy pace of this state and for the attitude that you may get.
+She also gives you various flavors that you must explore.
+Furthermore, if you are keen enough a long list of people you must connect with to plug into the social circles of Goa.
+It is a participant observer’s chronicles as they say in anthropology and lately, I have been finding them the most engaging – they give you an outsider’s inside view of a community or a place.